CrunchyData/postgres-operator/examples/helm/create-cluster/README.md

 postgres-operator namespace where the operator is installed and running.

-return to the create-cluster directory
+Return to the helm directory:
 ```
 cd postgres-operator/examples/helm
 ```